hafez-ahmad/R-markdown-article-class/README.md

 Three scripts
 1. Data Preprocessing.R

 This contains all preprocessing related code.

- a.data extraction, and formatting
+ a.
+Landsat data extraction, and formatting

- b.Atmospheric correction
+ b.
+Atmospheric correction

  c.
 DN to Top of Reflectance,to land surface temperature

 2. Data analysis Classification and Mapping.R

+This contains all data analysis,
+ a.
+NDVI estimation
-This contains all data analysis, land cover classification and mapping related code.
+ b.land cover classification and mapping related code.
+ c.
+Land surface Temperature extraction from ToP images
+ d.
+Plotting
 3. R Reproducible Scientific Article.Rmd

 This is the main R markdwon script which has all writing and formatting texts.

 Project File (R Reproducible Scientific Article.Rproj)